You may wish to see an introductory page with a map first.

 Fresco by Matteo Perez d'Aleccio in the Grand Masters Palace at Valletta showing the Ottomans in the process of laying siege to Borgo on July 9, 1565: 1) Castile Bastion; 2) Fort S. Angelo; 3) Fort S. Elmo

-Rather than reconquering Rhodes, in 1551 the Knights lost Tripoli.
+Rather than conquering Rhodes back, in 1551 the Knights lost Tripoli.
 Gozo, the second largest of the Maltese Islands, was raided by Ottoman corsairs; its citadel surrendered and the entire population of the island was taken into slavery.
 In that same year the Ottomans laid siege to Borgo for a few days.

 At this point Grand Master Claude de la Sengle and after him Jean Parisot de Valette realized that the Knights' possession of Malta was at risk and they: a) improved the fortifications of Borgo with new high bastions; b) fortified Isola, the peninsula opposite Borgo, which was renamed Senglea; c) closed with a chain the entrance to the harbour and d) turned an existing watchtower at the tip of the main peninsula into a small fortress (Fort S. Elmo).

-In 1565 the effectiveness of these fortifications were tested because a large Ottoman army landed on the southern part of Malta and made their way to lay siege to Borgo.
+In 1565 the effectiveness of these fortifications was tested because a large Ottoman army landed on the southern part of Malta and made their way to lay siege to Borgo.

-The defence of the walls of Borgo was assigned to the various tongues and so Castile Bastion's defence was assigned to the knights of that tongue.
-The fortifications of Borgo were modified after the siege, but not so much at the Castile Bastion where the crucial event of the siege occurred.
+The defence of the walls of Borgo was assigned to the various tongues and so Castile Bastion was assigned to the Castilian knights.
+The fortifications of Borgo were modified after 1565, but not so much at this bastion where the crucial event of the siege occurred.
 The Ottomans managed to reach the top of of the bastion and almost seized it.
 Grand Master Valette left his residence in Fort S. Angelo and personally led the counter-attack of the Knights.
 The Ottomans were forced to retreat.

 Fort S. Angelo: (left) eastern bastion; (right) portal built in 1690 by Grand Master Gregorio Carafa della Roccella; according to the inscription the fortress was built on the site of a Roman temple dedicated to Juno

 At one point representatives of each tongue discussed with Valette the option of retreating from Borgo and concentrating their forces inside Fort S. Angelo.
 The Knights had dug a canal between the fortress and the town so it would have been difficult for the Ottomans to climb up its imposing angled bastions.
 Valette however preferred to hold onto the walls of Borgo as he felt the Ottomans were starting to run out of time.
-As a matter of fact they did not intensify their attacks and instead they tried to seize Cittą Notabile (Mdina) to use it as their winter camp.
-This attack also failed and in September, after Spanish troops landed on the northern part of the island, the Ottomans lifted the siege to Borgo and left Malta.
+As a matter of fact they did not intensify their attacks and instead they tried to seize Cittą Notabile (Mdina) to use it as their winter camp, but they failed.
+In September, after Don Garcia Alvarez de Toledo y Osorio, Viceroy of Sicily, landed on the northern part of the island with a relief army (soccorso maggiore), the Ottomans lifted the siege to Borgo and left Malta.

 (left) Statue celebrating the 1565 victory; (centre) coat of arms of Grand Master Valette (not original); coat of arms of the United Kingdom (shown because it is very unusual to see it in such an Italian design)